JuntongLiu/Algorithms/README.md

 # Algorithms
-A collection of implementations of some interesting topics
+A collection of C and C++ implementations of some interesting topics